adunning/dissertation/03-wisdom-commentaries.md

 <!--abbots not fond of learning: @harris:1982influences, p.
 13n68; @hunt:1936english, p.
 26; @leclercq:1982love, p.
 241–242 (or 2nd ed?) -->

 If Alexander calls his book 'speculum animi mei' (*SMF*, J, fol.
 125r) or his theological treatise *Speculum speculationum*, what does it mean for an abbot to be a mirror to his flock?

+## The uses of books among the Augustinians

+Alexander's meditations fit into the role

+The Rule of St Augustine is maddeningly unspecific, and this is no less the case in its discussion of intellectual pursuits.
+The *Ordo monasterii* only specifies that adherents should undertake three hours of reading each day at the same time, in addition to listening to readings at meals [*Ordo monasterii* 3, 7, @lawless:1987augustine, 74–75, 76–77]; the *Praeceptum* only underlines these points [*Praeceptum* 2.4, 3.2, 4.9–10, @lawless:1987augustine, 84–85, 96–97].
+In the twelfth century, an attempt was made to determine precisely what this meant in the *Colloquium magistri et discipuli in regulam beati Augustini de uita clericorum* (or *Bridlington Dialogue*), based on Richard of St Victor's *De questionibus regule sancti Augustini solutis* [@webber:1998libraries, p. xxi; from @lawson:1960bridlington, p.
+162; Richard's text is edited in @colker:1962richard, p.
+219].
+It appears that the Augustinian canons themselves had little idea what to make of such strictures.
+Richard and the *Bridlington Dialogue* tend towards liberality in their interpretations.

+- St Bart's Smithfield? write BL lady Boyle lecture about this

+- Barnwell 1296–96: @clark:1909care

+- who were the Augustinians?
++ did pastoral care really matter to them?

+- why are books important?

+- what does Watson/Webber say about books?
+- what did augustinians read?
+- does the 'pastoral care' thing matter?

+- what do rules say about daily life and about provision for books?

+- importance of teaching?

+- what were the expectations of a typical canon?

+- what intellectual attitudes to they show, esp. to scholasticism? (how does this compare to other orders? start with R.W.S.)

+- how does A compare?

+Alexander, as a teacher, would have fit in very well with such a group

+cite these, from @mcdonough:2005cambridge, p.
+809n109:

+@mews:2001hugh, pp. 71-72
+@taylor:2002textual, pp. 60–61
+@clark:1897observances, p.
+6 -->